probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ### Gateway CIDs comparison

-In order to compare double check whether the CIDs obtained by sniffing Bitswap traffic are representative to the traffic in the IPFS network, we have done the same measurements with a list of CIDs originating from the IPFS Gateways logs.
+In order to double check whether the CIDs obtained by sniffing Bitswap traffic are representative to the traffic in the IPFS network, we have done the same measurements with a list of CIDs originating from the IPFS Gateways logs.
 The experiment started on 2022-12-05 at 15:23:43 GMT and ran for 1 hour and 45 minutes.
 We will only include relevant results.

 | Statistics | |
 | --- | --- |